Otus-DevOps-2021-08/bergentroll_infra/README.md

 I did this task so long so I forgot what I actually did.

-All boring Ansible stuff moving is done.
+- All boring Ansible stuff moving is done
+- Dynamic inventory is working

-GitHub Actions validation is here now!
+- GitHub Actions validation is here now!
 Get the nice bage now and get a 150% cashback!

 ![bage](https://github.com/Otus-DevOps-2021-08/bergentroll_infra/actions/workflows/validate.yml/badge.svg)